Model Predictive Control with Environment Adaptation for Legged Locomotion: Introduction

-The aforementioned approaches have been successful in controlling legged robots, but neglected an important aspect of these robots, which is usually referred to as \emph{mobility}.
-In this paper, we define the mobility as the attitude of the robot leg to arbitrarily change its foot position.
 To achieve kinematically suitable configurations for the legs, a common heuristic is to align the robot base with the terrain inclination (estimated in \cite{Focchi2020} via fitting an averaging plane through the stance feet).
 This approach aims to bring the legs as close as possible to the middle of their workspaces in order to avoid the violation of the kinematic limits.
 Optimization of mobility allows to achieve a similar behaviour in an automatic way.
 Fankhauser et al. in \cite{Fankhauser2018} maximized mobility by encoding it in a cost function that penalizes the distance with respect to a default foot position.
 Recently, Cebe et al. \cite{Cebe2020} implemented \gls{to} using an \gls{srbd} model and also incorporating the feet positions in the optimization.
 They re-plan only at the feet touchdowns due to the high computation demand of their \gls{to} algorithm and showed experimental results on uneven terrain.
 Since their planner does not plan during the swing phase of the legs, they do not run their planner in an MPC fashion.
-Apart from the previously mentioned work, to the best of our knowledge no contribution has been made to address the mobility with MPC in legged locomotion.
+Apart from the previously mentioned contributions, to the best of our knowledge no prior work has addressed the mobility with MPC in legged locomotion.